LaurensHolthof/LHosting/README.md

 ## Usage

 To upload files, drag them into the upload zone on the upload page, or click the rectangle and select the files you want to upload.
 A green bar will indicate upload progress.
 To open a file, click its name in the file explorer.
-Downloading is done with the download button and deletion is done with the... deletion button.
+Downloading is done with the download button and deletion is done with... the deletion button.
 Rocket science, I know.

 ## File Structure